gvwilson/thirdbit/src/fiction/iffy/index.md

 "I love you always an' forever."

 "I love you too," Iffy replied tearfully.
-Second bent over and kissed them both on the tops of their heads.
+Second bent over and kissed the top of her head.
 She smelled like engine oil and soap and curry powder and somehow Iffy knew what was coming and would have given anything to stop it.